 - The Investment Advisers Act of 1940 (Investment Advisers Act).
 The SEC is the federal agency generally responsible for administering the U.S. federal securities laws.
 One of our subsidiaries, WisdomTree Asset Management, Inc., or WTAM, is registered as an investment adviser under the Investment Advisers Act and, as such, is regulated by the SEC.
-The Investment Advisers Act requires registered investment advisers to comply with numerous and broad obligations, including, among others, recordkeeping requirements, operational procedures, registration and reporting and disclosure obligations. - The Investment Company Act of 1940.
-The WisdomTree ETFs are registered with the SEC pursuant to the Investment Company Act.
-The WisdomTree ETFs must comply with the requirements of the Investment Company Act and related regulations, as well as conditions imposed in the exemptive orders received by the ETFs, including, among others, requirements relating to operations, fees charged, sales, accounting, recordkeeping, disclosure and governance. - Broker-Dealer Regulations.
-Although we are not registered with the SEC as a broker-dealer under the Securities Exchange Act of 1934, as amended, nor are we a member firm of the Financial Industry Regulatory Authority, or FINRA, many of our employees, including all of our salespersons, are licensed with FINRA and are registered as associated persons of the distributor of the WisdomTree ETFs and, as such, are subject to the regulations of FINRA that relate to licensing, continuing education requirements and sales practices.
+The Investment Advisers Act requires registered investment advisers to comply with numerous and broad obligations, including, among others, recordkeeping requirements, operational procedures, registration and reporting and disclosure obligations. - The Investment Company Act of 1940 (ICA).
+Nearly all of our WisdomTree ETFs are registered with the SEC pursuant to the Investment Company Act.
+These WisdomTree ETFs must comply with the requirements of the Investment Company Act and related regulations, as well as conditions imposed in the exemptive orders received by the ETFs, including, among others, requirements relating to operations, fees charged, sales, accounting, recordkeeping, disclosure and governance.
+In addition, the SEC has proposed new and/or revised provisions under the ICA that may impact current and future ETF investments and/or operations. - Broker-Dealer Regulations.
+Although we are not registered with the SEC as a broker-dealer under the Securities Exchange Act of 1934, as amended, or Exchange Act, nor are we a member firm of the Financial Industry Regulatory Authority, or FINRA, many of our employees, including all of our salespersons, are licensed with FINRA and are registered as associated persons of the distributor of the WisdomTree ETFs and, as such, are subject to the regulations of FINRA that relate to licensing, continuing education requirements and sales practices.
 FINRA also regulates the content of our marketing and sales material. - Internal Revenue Code.
-WisdomTree Trust generally has obligations with respect to the qualification of the registered investment company for pass-through tax treatment under the Internal Revenue Code. - U.S. Commodity Futures Trading Commission (CFTC).
-In 2012, the CFTC adopted regulations that have required us to become a member of the National Futures Association and register as a Commodity Pool Operator for a select number of our ETFs. - Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 This comprehensive overhaul of the financial services regulatory environment requires federal agencies to implement numerous new rules, which, as they are adopted may impose additional regulatory burdens and expenses on our business.
+The WisdomTree Trust generally has obligations with respect to the qualification of the registered investment company for pass-through tax treatment under the Internal Revenue Code. - U.S. Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA).
+In 2012, the CFTC adopted regulations that have required us to become a member of the NFA and register as a Commodity Pool Operator for a select number of our ETFs.
+In addition, in January 2016, we acquired the ownership interest in two commodity pool operators to ETFs that are not registered under the ICA.
+Each commodity pool operator is required to comply with numerous CFTC and NFA requirements.

+Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+This comprehensive overhaul of the financial services regulatory environment requires federal agencies to implement numerous new rules, which, as they are adopted may impose additional regulatory burdens and expenses on our business.